lasercata/Synk/README.md

 # Synk
-Analyse trees and show diffencies.
+Python3 Argparse script which analyse trees and show diffencies.
 Useful to make backups.

 ## Installing
 Download the script `Synk.py` ;